xmindltd/nevermind/README.md

 * Variable fonts

-    OpenType variable fonts are an extension to the OpenType specification, included in OpenType 1.8 on 14 September 2016, Adobe, Apple Google, and Microsoft announced the technology, which allows a single font file to store a continous range of design variants.
+    OpenType variable fonts are an extension to the OpenType specification, included in OpenType 1.8.
+On 14 September 2016, Adobe, Apple Google, and Microsoft announced the technology, which allows a single font file to store a continuous range of design variants.

 ## Characters Examples

 ![](sources/Characters_1.png)